-To register for any courses please email name, phone number and course name to email@example.com and submit payment on cours payment page of this website.
+To register for any courses please email name, phone number and course name to firstname.lastname@example.org and submit payment on course payment page of this website.
 See below for Continuing Education (CE) credit courses currently being offered.

 This 12 hour course meets the course requirement for becoming a Qualified Supervisor under the 491 Board.
 Course is offered over a 2 days and will cover legal, ethical and practical matters of being a supervisor.
 CE # 20-652751

 This day long workshop includes Ethics, Medical Errors and Domestic Violence.
 See below for description of each workshop CE # and single prices.